Malhardixit/quiz-portal/README.md

 7) Imports must be in alphabetical order
 10) Libraries imports must be at the top followed by default imports and named imports
 11) Use rem instead of px
+12) All static data should be in constants folder

 # General Rules for raising a PR
 1) Always write a description of PR and what it is about